realeroberto/peppol.agid.gov.it/en/insights/electronic-ordering.md

     </tr>
     <tr>
       <th scope="row">3</th>
-      <td>The Access Point Provider (Corner 2) uses PEPPOL’s dynamic discovery (lookup on SML and SMP) to identify the Access Point (Corner 3) to which the order must be sent</td>
+      <td>The Access Point Provider (Corner 2) uses PEPPOL’s dynamic discovery (lookup on SML and SMP) to identify the Access Point (Corner 3) to which the order must be delivered</td>
     </tr>
     <tr>
       <th scope="row">4</th>
-      <td>The PA’s Access Point Provider (Corner 2) forwards the order to the Supplier’s Access Point Provider (Corner 3)</td>
+      <td>The Access Point Provider of the Public Administration (Corner 2) forwards the order to the Supplier’s Access Point Provider (Corner 3)</td>
     </tr>
     <tr>
       <th scope="row">5</th>
-      <td>The Supplier’s Access Point Provider (Corner 3) confirms receipt of the order at Corner 2 with a “Message Disposition Notification” sent on the PEPPOL network; at the same time, it makes the order available to the Supplier (Corner 4)</td>
+      <td>The Supplier’s Access Point Provider (Corner 3) confirms reception of the order at Corner 2 with a “Message Disposition Notification” sent over the PEPPOL network; at the same time, it makes the order available to the Supplier (Corner 4)</td>
     </tr>
     <tr>
       <th scope="row">6</th>